stepper1029/Reversi/README.md

 Players can also pass their turn using the 'P' key.
 The background of the board becomes light blue when it is the corresponding player's turn.
 It turns white when it is no longer that player's turn and does not allow for any interactions with the board.
-In addition to the background being light blue, all possible moves for the player are highlighted in light pink.
-When a player selects a cell with their mouse, it is highlighted in cyan.
+In addition to the background being light blue, all possible moves for the current player are highlighted in light pink.
+When the user selects a cell with their mouse, it is highlighted in cyan.
+A user cannot select a cell that already has a disk placed on it.
+It has the ability to register a PlayerActions listener to notify the controller when a human player makes a move.

+## PlayerActions
+An interface to represent player actions that come from either a human player through the view or an AI player through the AI player class.
+It is implemented by the controller and contains the functionality of handling a player passing and playing.
+Notifies the listener when either of these events occur and handles the event properly.

+## ModelFeatures
+An interface to represent notifications that a model can send.
+It is implemented by the controller and contains the functionality of handling a notification that it is the corresponding player's turn or that the game is over.
+Notifies the listener when either of these events occur and handles the event properly.

 ### Strategy:
 The strategy determines how a player should move in a game of Reversi.
 It includes decisions for